mluckcuck/mluckcuck.github.io/_posts/2021-01-10-hubs-roundup.md

 I submitted the paper and it's status is "Peer review in process".
 I'd like to have had it published before the end of this job, but **events...**.
 The pre-print draft is, predictably, available online:

-* "Another Tool in the Box: Why use Formal Methods for Autonomous Systems?"
+* "Using Formal Methods for Autonomous Systems: Five Recipes for Formal Verification"
   - [arXiv](https://arxiv.org/abs/2012.00856)